Lisandro09/Recycling-YOLO/README.md

 # Recycling-YOLO
 This is my capstone project at WGU for class C964.
-This is a machine learning image recognition project using YOLOv5 convolutional neural network to identify and classify recyclable materials.
+For this project, the machine learning algorithm, YOLOv5, was used and trained to detect recyclable materials such as plastic bottles, glass bottles, and metal cans.
+Datasets used included the Drinking Waste Classification dataset on Kaggle uploaded by user Arkadiy Serezhkin https://www.kaggle.com/datasets/arkadiyhacks/drinking-waste-classification, and the TACO dataset uploaded by user pedropro on their GitHub account https://github.com/pedropro/TACO.
+The YOLOv5 was then integrated into a streamlit app with a user friendly interface so that users to can upload images with recyclable waste and the model would detect the bottles or cans in that image.

+This application was uploaded on stream lit as Recycling-YOLOv5, but an updated version of the app with YOLOv11 imporoved the application detecting recyclable items.
+It can be viewed with this link https://recycling-yolov11-v2.streamlit.app/.